CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 ### Task 2: Validate the simulated Drive-by URL attack

 In this task, validate the simulated Drive-by URL attack to assess the vulnerability of your system.
-This test provides an overview of how well your defenses can withstand a common cyber threat, allowing you to enhance security measures effectively.
+This test provides an overview of how well your defences can withstand a common cyber threat, allowing you to enhance security measures effectively.

-1. Open an another tab, and browse to the [Outlook](https://www.microsoft.com/en/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook?deeplink=%2Fowa%2F&sdf=0), select **Sign in**.
+1. Open another tab, and browse to the [Outlook](https://www.microsoft.com/en/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook?deeplink=%2Fowa%2F&sdf=0), select **Sign in**.
 If it asks you for the sign-in credentials, then enter these credentials,

 	- Username: <inject key="AzureAdUserEmail"></inject>